govau/domainname-gov-au-frontend/content/help-and-advice/about.md

   - [Northern Territory Government domain contact details](../contact#northern-territory)
   - [Tasmanian Government domain contact details](../contact#tasmania)
-  - If the domain name is to be decommissioned, the Admin contact should [request a deletion](../../manage/delete) from the domain name system.
-  - If the domain is to be redirected, ensure that redirection instructions are built into the DNS record.

   -----------------------------------------

   ### What is the gov.au Domain?